wikipathways/pvjs/test/README.md

 Otherwise, you can use the included development server like this:

 1. Install [nodejs](http://nodejs.org/download/), if you haven't already done so.
-2. When node is installed, open a terminal and enter the following commands
+2. When nodejs is installed, open a terminal and enter the following commands

 ```
 cd ~/Sites/pathvisiojs/ #update this to where the pathvisiojs directory is actually located on your computer